Bob Telfer

-Robert Telfer (24 September 1904 - 2 January 1981) was an Australian professional football player, referee, banager, administrator, soccer writer and editor.
+Robert Telfer (24 September 1904 - 2 January 1981) was an Australian professional football player, referee, manager, administrator, soccer writer and editor.

 Early life

 Robert 'Bob' Telfer was born in Wishaw, Scotland and grew up in Wishaw/Hamilton.
 He was the second of three children, having two sisters Mary and Jean, fathered by John Currie Telfer, a bricklayer employed by the United Colleries Co., Quarter, Lanarkshire.
 His mother was Mary Storie Telfer (McDonald).
 As a child, Telfer suffered from an eye complaint (cornea ulcer) and at one stage for a short period, was completely blind, having to be taken to the eye infirmary in Glasgow which left his left eye permanently damaged.

 Telfer attended the Low Waters Primary School until the age of 12 where he then attended three years at St. Johns High School.
 Upon leaving high school, Telfer was employed as an electrical apprentice by the firm of Anderson, Boyes & Co.
 Ltd. Electrical Mining and Mechanical Engineers, Motherwell.

 Being an ardent football enthusiast, Telfer played football for his school teams and on leaving school, joined the Hamilton Y.M.C.A team, being the youngest player in the team.

 In 1920, Telfer joined the Overtown Rangers where he played 3 seasons before joining Wishaw in 1923.
 At that time, Wishaw was one of the best junior clubs in Scotland.
 Between 1923 and 1927, Telfer was part of a successful team which won multiple awards including the Lanarkeshire League Championship, League Cup, Central and Challenge Cups.

 Upon completion of his apprenticeship, Telfer joined the United Colleries Co.
 Ltd. where he remained until the 1926 coal strike which the developed into the great General Strike of all workers throughout Great Britain.
 As a result of being unable to obtain regular payments, Telfer decided to try his luck and move to Australia.